davithuroyan/notes_app/README.md

 There was a bonus point to use Docker, but my enviroment was WIndows 10 Home Editiion and Docker is not working on home edition.
 I don't see any problems using docker and have used it before.

+Also I wanted to use Oauth 2.0 Bearer Token for authentications, but I did not find proper lib for it.
+The existing some sources were depricated for Lumen 5.7.
+I met such problem before with Lumen 5.2 and I customized the oauth to work with the Lumen version, such customisation would take some time therefore I decide to implement simple authentication.